beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-flavors/README.md

 **Result**
 Here's a visualization of result.
+- Stops with flavors HOT and DRY have been assigned to ListVehicle which has flavors "HOT,DRY"
+- Stops with flavors COLD have been assigned to ListVehicle which has flavors "COLD"
+- And the Stop with empty flavors has also been assigned to the vehicle according to the algorithm

 ![stateful-dro-result](assets/images/stateful-dro-result.png)

 so, if we are satisfied with the result, we can do apply with the response like we did above.